motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.3.4, Sep 25 2019 =
+* Bug fix: fixed an issue with UTC timezone offset.

 = 2.3.3, Sep 20 2019 =
 * Bug fix: fixed the issue with events disappearing on hover in Chrome.